Frequently Asked Questions about ElectraCOOL™

 When inverting or reversing the direction of the current flow crossing the thermoelectric elements in the exchanger, the process itself inverts and the heat is moved in the opposite direction.
 Temperature may also be controlled in the heating mode.
-For this reason, ElectraCOOL exchangers are excellent in outdoor applications where ambient temperatures vary above and below a target temperature.
-With an appropriate "dual," or two set-point temperature controller (like the TLK38), you can program the TAC-60 to cool or to warm, as necessary.
-"Set it and forget it."
+For this reason, ElectraCOOL exchangers are excellent in outdoor applications where ambient temperatures vary above and below a desired temperature (range).
+With an appropriate "dual," or two set-point temperature controller (like the TLK38), you can program the TAC60 to cool or to warm, as necessary to protect your electronics year-round.

 10.)
 How do we handle a thermoelectric air-to-air exchanger?

 Each exchanger is a ready-to-be-integrated unit and can be quickly installed onto the respective enclosure or machine using only a few screws.
 Mount the TAC60 by passing the cold-side through a square opening in the enclosure wall with the larger "hot-side" coming to rest against the outside wall of the enclosure.
 The unit is then secured by fastening with bolts or screws through holes in "L" brackets or flanges, mounted on the sides of the TAC60.
 This attachment process compresses a neoprene gasket, located on the hot-side heatsink, against the enclosure wall, making a watertight seal.

 The left image shows a TAC60 with Hot-Side up.
 On the right, the TAC60 has been flipped upside-down and the Cold-Side is at the top.

 When mounted, the Hot-Side will be entirely outside of the enclosure while the cold side will be within.